Big and Tall Fit Guide

 Accurate measurements are the foundation of a great fit, and you don’t need a tailor to get them.
 All you need is a soft, flexible measuring tape.
 To measure your waist, stand up straight and wrap the tape around your natural waistline—the narrowest part of your torso, usually just above your belly button.
 Don’t pull the tape too tight or leave it too loose; it should sit comfortably against your skin.
 It’s also a good idea to measure your hips by wrapping the tape around the fullest part of your seat.
 Jot these numbers down so you have them handy whenever you shop.

-Always Check the Return Policy
+Before You Buy: Check the Return Policy

 Even with careful measuring, sometimes a pair of shorts just doesn’t work out.
 That’s why you should always check the retailer's return policy before you buy.
 A clear and fair policy is a sign of a confident brand.
 Look for a reasonable return window (30 days is standard), and find out if they offer a full refund or just store credit.
 Some companies even offer free return shipping, which removes all the risk from trying a new style.
 Knowing you can easily send something back if it’s not right gives you the freedom to shop without worrying about being stuck with something you can’t wear.